xokomola/origami/README.md

 xf:transform(xf:template('x', <y/>), <x/>)
 ~~~

+Contrary to XSLT transformations a transformer will act like an identity
+transformer when no templates are provided.
+This makes more sense for
+a templating library.

 ### Remove nodes

 To remove nodes create a template that matches these nodes but instead of a node